JamesByers/esp8266_alexa_led_control_with_manual_adjustments/README.md

 * [Potential enhancements](#potential-enhancements)

 ## Requirements
-* The user will be able to control an LED strip
+* The user will be able to control the brightness of an LED strip
 * They will be able to:
    * Turn an LED strip on and off
    * Adjust the brilliance (dim the LED)